EveryMundo Restart & Reacquire Playbooks

 Tactic 1: Create landing pages for Domestic Routes

 Airlines can prepare for restarting their domestic travel by creating Custom Pages for domestic routes.
 Using airTRFX Control, airlines can create an unlimited number of Custom Pages with real-time fares for every route in their network.

-On the Custom Pages airlines should include a Custom Fare airModule that is pre-populated with future dates, such as August 2020, to encourage visitors to think further into the future when looking for a flight.
+On the Custom Pages airlines should include a Custom Fare airModule that is pre-populated with future dates to encourage visitors to think further into the future when looking for a flight.

 In the image to the right, LATAM is using a Custom Page and a Custom Fare airModule to promote domestic travel in the country of Peru.